Azure-Samples/azure-video-indexer-samples/ApiUsage/ArmBased/README.md

 -->

 This folder contains the basic ways to address Video Analyzer for Media's API in order to allow full engagment with the product: Get Account, Get Access token through ARM API, upload a video, polling on status/waiting, and indexing the video.
-It is highly recommend to first read the more detailed documntation which can be found [here](https://aka.ms/avam-arm-docs).
+It is highly recommend to first read the more detailed documentation which can be found [here](https://aka.ms/avam-arm-docs).

 For more API abilities, please visit our [API documentation](https://api-portal.videoindexer.ai/)